jboynyc/textnets/docs/tutorial.rst

    Use your friendly neighborhood HPC cluster or be prepared for your laptop to get hot.

+An optional boolean argument, ``sublinear``, can be passed to `tokenized`, `ngrams`, and `noun_phrases`.
+It decides whether to use sublinear (logarithmic) scaling when calculating *tf-idf* term weights.
+The default is ``True``, because sublinear scaling is considered good practice in the information retrieval literature :cite:p:`Manning2008`, but there may be good reason to turn it off.

 Calling these methods results in another data frame, which we can feed to `Textnet` to make our textnet.